Peace Scholars Program

-- Two Peace Scholars and an alternate will be notified by Friday, February 21, 2014.
-Scholars named in February 2014 will be introduced at the March 2014 Nobel Peace Prize Forum which will be held at Augsburg College in Minneapolis, MN.
+- Two Peace Scholars and an alternate will be notified by Friday, Feb.
+20, 2015.
+Scholars named in February 2015 will be introduced at the March 2015 Nobel Peace Prize Forum which will be held at Augsburg College in Minneapolis, Minnesota.

 - The Peace Prize Forum Seminar will provide a general introduction to the issues surrounding the current Nobel Peace Prize and the work of peace organizations and institutions in Norway, including the International Peace Research Institute, the Nobel Institute, the Oslo Center for Peace and Human Rights, the Nobel Peace Center, and the Nansen Dialogue Network.